 For the past three seasons, the spring race took place with dirt covering the track.
 With the exception of the 2021 race, heat races set the lineup for the dirt races.
 Kyle Larson’s fourth-place finish in the 2022 event was Hendrick Motorsports’ best result in the main dirt race.

 Specific race dates and times for the Bristol races will be announced at a later date.
 The only other known pieces of the 2024 schedule are that the DAYTONA 500 will take place on Sunday, Feb.
-18, and that the championship weekend will return to Phoenix Raceway for a fifth straight season from Nov.
-1-3.
+18, and that the championship weekend will return to Phoenix Raceway for a fifth straight season.